-The European Small Claims Procedure Regulation disposes of a particular legal protection: according to article 18(1) of the Regulation (Minimum Standards for Review of Judgments), the defendant who, without fault, is not capable of reacting in due time to the prior action, can obtain a review of the foreign judgment by the foreign court.
+The European Small Claims Procedure Regulation disposes of a particular legal protection: according to article 18(1) of the Regulation (Minimum Standards for Review of Judgments), a defendant which, without fault, is not capable of reacting in due time to the prior action can obtain a review of the foreign judgment by the foreign court.

-It is important to note that the European small claims procedure allows for enforcement without the provision of a security.
+It is important to note that the European Small Claims Procedure allows for enforcement without the provision of security.

-Only in cases of an appeal against the judgment, the competent court can make the enforcement conditional on some security, limit the enforcement procedure to protective measures or, under exceptional circumstances, suspend the enforcement proceedings.
+In cases of an appeal against the judgment, the competent court can make the enforcement conditional on security, limit the enforcement procedure to protective measures or, under exceptional circumstances, suspend the enforcement proceedings.